Error-331/code_tests/docs/bible/links.md

 Complete Victory - August 15 (Jesus is the overcomer, and through his resurrection power, we are overcomers as well; Jesus is our victory, and we are victorious in and through him);

+Released from Law - August 16 (Christ, the pure and spotless Lamb of God, took our place and became our salvation; God's mercy has always met us and covered us, but it was Christ who revealed this truth in full; Our failures are covered in his mercy, and we transform in the power of his Spirit as we live for him);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;